Museum of the Big Bend Complex

 - A Texas Map Research Center will be established in the historic Museum

-- An Event Center featuring both interior and exterior spaces unlike any in the region
+- A Cultural Center featuring both interior and exterior spaces unlike any in the region

 - Tom Lea gallery featuring his historic cattle industry paintings